-- Check battery connections periodically to make sure they are corrosion free and TIGHT. - Alterations of any part of the wiring system should be avoided!
-Such alterations could cause damage and/or electrical short. - Inspect wiring connections and terminals periodically for corrosion, etc. and replace as needed.
-Replacement components should always be of equal or greater rating and quality.
-We recommend Ranger replacement parts available through your Ranger dealer. - Always disconnect the positive and negative leads from the battery terminals before installing, removing, servicing, or troubleshooting any part of the electrical system
+- Check battery connections periodically to make sure they are corrosion free and TIGHT. - Be sure battery switch is in OFF position when storing boat. - Be sure battery switch is in OFF position when charging batteries. - Alteration of any part of the wiring system should be avoided!
+Such alterations could cause damage and/or electrical short. - Inspect wiring connections and terminals periodically for damage, corrosion, etc. and replace as needed.
+Replacement should always be of equal or greater rating and quality.
+We recommend Ranger replacement parts available through your Ranger dealer. - Always disconnect the positive and negative leads from the battery terminals before installing, removing, servicing, or troubleshooting any part of the electrical system.

-WARNING Batteries produce hydrogen and oxygen gases escape through the vent/fill caps and may form an explosive atmosphere around the battery if the ventilation is poor.
+WARNING Batteries produce hydrogen and oxygen gases when charging.
+These explosive gases escape through the vent/fill caps and may form an explosive atmosphere around the battery if the ventilation is poor.
 This gas may remain around the battery for several hours after charging is completed.
 Sparks or open flames can ignite the gas and cause an explosion.

 WARNING Sulfuric acid in batteries can cause severe burns.
-Avoid contact with skin, eyes, or clothing.
-Wear goggles, rubber gloves and a protective apron when working with batteries.
+Avoid contact with skin, eves or clothing.
+Wear goodles, rubbes closed on the second sec apron when working with batteries.